freva-org/metadata-crawler/docs/source/chapter2-config/sec4-special.rst

     - Prefer Jinja templating (``{{ ... }}``) for string assembly and limit Python
       expressions to straightforward logic.
     - When using Jinja templating variable quoting is important.
+    - Don't use this method if you can't expect consistency of attributes across many files.

 Troubleshooting
 ^^^^^^^^^^^^^^^